-Beat-'em-ups to fill your rage bar - list of most popular fighting games for Android
+Beat-'em-ups to fill your rage bar - list of most popular fighting games on Android

 Looking for a list of the best fighting games for Android that you can play on your phone or tablet?
 Look no further, here is a list of 25 top.

-Wanna fight?
-Of course, you don't.
+Wanna brawl?
+Of course you don't.
 We're all civilised people of poise and restraint here, and we'd rather not get our trousers dirty.

 But do you wanna play an Android fighting game?
 Of course, you do.
 If you're anything like us, the invitation to wreak virtual violence on another entity is difficult to resist.

-Working out your frustrations by introducing a digital fist to the pixellated face is a time-honored coping mechanism.
+Working out your frustrations by introducing a digital fist to the pixellated face is a time-honoured coping mechanism.
 And we could all do with some of that old-school stress release right now.

-There's really no better title to kick off our list than this great-looking action fighter where you get to beat your friends up!
-You should also read some useful Skullgirls tips to help you land better punches - who wouldn't want that?Download Skullgirls
+There's really no better title to kick off our list than this great-looking action fighting game where you get to beat your friends up!
+You should take some time to go through the Skullgirls tier list as it will assist you in picking up the right character for your playstyle.Download Skullgirls

-The mini pixel graphics take us back to the old-style console games, but in reality, it's just as good as it gets.
-Beat Street is one of the best fighting games for Android with a truly hands-on approach, and by all means, you should give it a try.Download Beat Street
+The mini pixel graphics take us back to the old-style arcades, but in reality, it's just as good as it gets.
+Beat Street is one of the best fighting games for Android with a truly hands-on approach.Download Beat Street

-One of the most popular platform fighters around gets a strong mobile conversion.
+One of the most popular platform fighting games around gets a strong mobile conversion.
 Brawlhalla wears its Smash Bros. influence on its sleeve, but it's no lesser a free brawler for it.

-Pack a team of up to 8 brawl-hungry players and put them in an arena together.
+Pack a team of up to 8 brawl-hungry fighters and put them in an arena together.
 The result?
-A brilliant fighting game that packs a great punch and feels at home on Android devices.
-We have a tier list of Brawlhalla characters, so if you're just starting out, make sure to check it out!Download Brawlhalla
+A brilliant title that packs a great punch and feels at home on Android devices.
+We have a tier list of Brawlhalla characters, so if you're just starting out, it might be useful to take a quick look, just to make sure you know which character will suit your playstyle.Download Brawlhalla

 Grimvalor is a wonderful mix of hack-and-slash, RPG, fighting and platformer.
-The game is free to try, but to unlock the complete experience you'll have to make a one time purchase.
+It is free to try, but to unlock the complete experience you'll have to make a one-time purchase.
 We think it's a fair model, you can play-test it and decide whether it's worth your time (and money) or not.

 The story could be a bit better, but it's in the range of most Android fighting games anyway.
 Fans of the genre aren't really looking for a compelling and gripping narrative, most of them just want to bash some skulls and call it a day.
 Combat is satisfying and completely skill-based, and that's what's important, right?Download Grimvalor